 Operating every Friday, Saturday, and Sunday, this brewery transportation service will save you money on taxis and Uber rides by transporting your party around the downtown brewery scene for an affordable price.
 Visit up to 5 breweries and stay as long as you like!

 The stops on this brewery transportation service include Printshop Brewing Co, home to tasty IPAs and sours.
 Head to Geezers Brewing for a taste of locally brewed Hazy IPAs and hard seltzers, with an excellent tap room to hang out in.
 The next stop is Xul Beer, home of the Kill the Lights Beer Festival and an outdoor space to enjoy beers and tasty bites from local restaurants and food trucks.

 You can’t miss Next Level Brewing in Old North Knoxville for a memorable chat with the local owners and to taste one of their many beers on tap.
 Lastly, Elst Brewing Co. in the North Central area of Knoxville serves unique brews like the Habanero Juicy IPA and the Vanilla Milkshake IPA.

 Address: Gay St. and Market Square

-Gay Street and Market Square are also home to exciting nightlife, sports bars, clubs, and lounges.
-Pick your poison, and you’ll surely find the vibe you enjoy.
+Gay Street and Market Square also have exciting nightlife, sports bars, clubs, and lounges.
+Pick your poison, and you’ll indeed find the vibe you enjoy.
 Don’t forget to stop at the Visitor Center for tips on Knoxville’s hot spots and to snap a picture of the brightly painted Knoxville mural.

-For an easy stay in the heart of downtown, you can’t go wrong with Cumberland House Knoxville, a Hilton property that has incredible reviews.
+For a comfortable stay in the heart of downtown, you can’t go wrong with Cumberland House Knoxville, a Hilton property that has incredible reviews.
 Guests love the fitness center, restaurant, free parking, and the short trip to the airport.

 8. World’s Fair Park